We are often asked if negative credit issues such as defaults can be removed on compassionate grounds.

 This is an interesting question as you will no doubt get different answers depending on who you ask.

 Before I start, I think it is important to note the view of the credit reporting agencies on this topic, such as Equifax.
 As far as these agencies are concerned, negative credit listings such as defaults can only be removed if they have been made in error or the credit provider that listed the item did not follow the necessary process.
-In other words, the official view is that negative credit listings cannot be removed on compassionate grounds.
-However there are always exceptions.

 Removing defaults on compassionate grounds